rileydr/Classification-NFL-vs-EPL/README.md

 I then moved to a Random Forest model, which would also be able to provide me with insights into individual words being used in the model through feature importances - a measure of relevance between each word and the model.

-The two models ultimately performed extremely well and will be well suited to classify posts going forward and fulfils OverArmors 2nd request.
+Because OverArmor asked for modesl that, above all, would be able to make correct predictions, I decided to use Accuracy as my evaluation metric.
+Both models performed extremely well and will be well suited to classify posts going forward and fulfils OverArmors 2nd request.